-Learn to Swim lessons, once or twice each week, taught at Philip Southcote School in Addlestone teaching introductory strokes and skills to all ages.
+Learn to Swim lessons, once a week, taught at Philip Southcote School in Addlestone teaching introductory strokes and skills to all ages.

 Bishopsgate – Learn to Swim Programme

-Learn to Swim lessons, once or twice each week, taught at Bishopsgate School in Englefield Green teaching introductory strokes and skills to all ages.
+Learn to Swim lessons, once a week, taught at Bishopsgate School in Englefield Green teaching introductory strokes and skills to all ages.

-A transition group swimming once per week at Cygnet, Philip Southcote and Bishopsgate and once per week in Bishop Wand, a larger pool.
+A transition group swimming once per week at Bishopsgate and once per week in Bishop Wand, a larger pool.
 Developing the ability to perform strokes and skills over a longer distance.

 Advanced stroke technique and skill development in our larger pools twice each week.
 Swimmers will have their first opportunities to compete at the age of 9 and above.

 The first of our training squads, swimmers continue stroke and skill development within training sets.
 Swimmers will compete individually and represent the club at this level.
 This is a key squad where swimmers home their race skills and technique.

 County Development Squad

 The second squad with in the competitive swimming pathway, swimmers are aiming at county qualification.
 Swimmers will continue to build upon the strong technical foundations and further enhance their technical and race skills.
 Swimmers also "learn to train" working with the pace clock and engaging with more complex training sets.